-Save your time in managing servers ane websites by using these smart software.
+Save your time in managing servers and websites by using these intelligent software.

-Keeping a record of utilization, performance, and possible maintenance issues is a complicated task.
+Keeping a record of utilization, performance, and possible maintenance issues is complicated.
 Higher complications occur when you build up your infrastructure, including multiple components like server, database, messaging, authentication, load balancer, etc.

-When you have 1 or 2 servers, then probably its easy to manage it manually, but when you are dealing with hundreds or thousands, then you need a tool.
-A smart tool which can help to speed up the administrative tasks like installation, patching, configuration, monitoring, etc.
+When you have 1 or 2 servers, it is probably easy to manage it manually, but when you are dealing with hundreds or thousands, you need a tool.
+An intelligent tool that can help speed up administrative tasks like installation, patching, configuration, monitoring, etc.

-Imagine you are a sysadmin and got to manage 50 servers without a tool.
+Imagine you are a sysadmin and manage 50 servers without a tool.
 You will be busy all the time!

 Here are some of the tools you can leverage for an easy and better life.
-Some of them are free, so you don’t have to convince your boss about the payment.
+Some are free, so you don’t have to convince your boss about the payment.

 Cockpit is an open-source, Linux server administration solution.
-You can do things like starting containers, managing storage, configuring the network, inspecting logs, and so on.
+You can do things like starting containers, managing storage, configuring the network, inspecting logs, etc.

 It is capable of controlling and monitoring multiple servers at the same time.
-All you need to do is just include the systems you wanted to monitor, and Cockpit will see after them.
+All you need to do is include the systems you want to monitor, and Cockpit will see after them.
 Some of its features include: